Difference between revisions of "Black Pearl" - Pindula

 (Created page with "Black Pearl is Jacqueline Rumbidzai Gadzira's stage name.
 Jacqueline Rumbidzai Gadzira is a 23 year old singer, songwriter and aspiring writer.
 She enrolled for Psychology st...")

 Black Pearl is Jacqueline Rumbidzai Gadzira's stage name.
-Jacqueline Rumbidzai Gadzira is a 23 year old singer, songwriter and aspiring writer.
+Jacqueline Rumbidzai Gadzira is a singer, songwriter and aspiring writer.
+She was born on 18 February in 1997 in Harare, Zimbabwe.
 She enrolled for Psychology studies at Great Zimbabwe University in 2020.
 She attended Mabvuku High School and later attempted to join the army.

 She started singing in 2015 under then Eye C Productions, now Junction Media, under the tutelage of producer Elder Kanto Dem.